 What Is A Merchant ID Number?

-The world of payment processing if full of technical terms.
+The world of payment processing is full of technical terms.
 Learning some basic definitions is key to increasing your knowledge about what may seem like an abstruse industry.
-For a beginner who is unfamiliar with this realm, understanding the ins and outs of card payments, account numbers, chargebacks, and risk levels take time and of research.
+For a beginner who is unfamiliar with this realm, understanding the ins and outs of card payments, account numbers, chargebacks, and risk levels take time and research.
 One key ingredient to conducting any type of business transaction as a merchant is acquiring a merchant ID number or MID.